bergeycm/NGS-map/README.md

 Here's the rough outline of how to use these scripts to do a simple mapping analysis.
 The mapping analysis uses BWA, and the variant calling uses GATK.

 * Put uncompressed FASTQ file in folder `data/`
-    - Demultiplex reads with `scripts/demultiplex.sh` and/or `scripts/demultiplex_SE.sh`
+    - Demultiplex reads with SABRE or another such program
 * For each individual:
     - Edit variables in `config.mk`, especially the variables in "Paths to input files"
     - Call the individual analysis Makefile via the shell script by running `sh indiv_analysis`